 It was designed to protect the valuable western port at Dockyard from attack, and is one of the largest forts in Bermuda.
 It has underground passages, as well as a dry moat full of ferns.
 The park has picnic benches, walking trails, and a fishing dock.
 It also has a free telescope to take in views around the island from the vantage point.

 The port of Dockyard includes many Bermudian tourists attractions very close together.
 Cruise ships full of tourists dock here and overrun the town periodically.
 During your visit to Dockyard, be sure to visit the National Museum of Bermuda, where they keep extensive exhibits about the slave trade in Bermuda and Bermuda’s military and nautical history.

 Also in Dockyard, make time to take a quick trip around the clock tower mall, and grab an ice cream at Häagen-Dazs.
-The glass blowing studio is always a fun place to visit, where you can watch glass blowing demonstrations and buy some beautiful work.
-The arts and craft centre around the corner is always worth a visit, too.
+The arts and craft centre is always worth a visit, too.
 Next to Frog and Onion pub, Dockyard has a craft fair, and in its back corner you can browse a variety of old and rare prints to do with Bermuda, including maps, drawings, postcards and the occasional vintage issue of The Bermudian.